 We all want to get the most out of a workout – to train harder, spin faster, run quicker, jump higher.
 And, while many of us prepare mentally for a challenging workout, we sometimes forget to fuel the engine or to do it properly.
 So what to eat before a workout?

 There are certain best foods to eat before working out that will help our bodies prepare, and which can maximize your efforts in the gym.
 While we all have different nutritional requirements, these known foods – which are the perfect balance of fats, carbs, and protein – can fuel your body, stave off hunger, fight fatigue, and even aid recovery.
-So, are you ready to munch your way to success?
+So what is a good pre workout snack?